5 Steps to Handling a Lawsuit by Pollack and Rosen

 If you have been sued by the law firm Pollack and Rosen, you are not alone.

-Who is Pollack and Rosen
+Who are the attorneys Pollack and Rosen?

 Pollack and Rosen is one of the largest collection law firms in Florida.
 Their Florida office is located at 806 S Douglas Rd, Suite 200 Coral Gables, FL 33134-3189.
 In addition, they maintain offices in Georgia and Alabama.
 Mark E. Pollack and Joseph F Rosen founded the firm in 1995.
 According to the Florida Bar website, Mark Pollack was admitted to practice in 1974 and has no recent discipline history.
 Joseph Rosen was admitted to practice in 1980 and has no recent discipline history.